 TD Ameritrade might just have the best overall trading platform in the industry.
 It also has more than 360 branch locations in major metropolitan areas around the country.

-TD Ameritrade is particularly strong with their trading platform.
-They offer overnight trading, on a “24/5” basis – trading 24 hours a day, five days per week.
-Their “thinkorswim” feature provides professional level trading technology, streaming real-time data, customizable charts and integrated one-click trading.
-They also offer Advanced Trading, investor education tools, and Technical Analysis (with more than 400 technical studies).
+TD Ameritrade is particularly strong with its trading platform.
+It offers overnight trading on a 24/5 basis – trading 24 hours a day, five days per week.
+Its thinkorswim feature provides professional-level trading technology, streaming real-time data, customizable charts, and integrated one-click trading.
+It also offers Advanced Trading, investor education tools, and Technical Analysis (with more than 400 technical studies).

 But perhaps most interesting is the TD Ameritrade paperMoney tool.
 It’s a virtual trading account that lets you test trading strategies before going live.
 It gives you two accounts, a virtual margin account in a virtual IRA, each with $100,000.
 It’s perfect either for a beginner or an advanced trader to test various investment strategies without the possibility of losing money in the process.

-TD Ameritrade is simply one of the least expensive of the investment brokerage range, with a fee of $0 per trade for stocks and ETF’s, and $0 per trade for options, plus $0.65 per contract.
-There’s free trading of load mutual funds, and $49.99 per trade for no-load funds.
+TD Ameritrade is simply one of the least expensive of the investment brokerage range, with a fee of $0 per trade for stocks and ETFs, plus $0.65 per contract.
+There’s free trading of load mutual funds and $49.99 per trade for no-load funds.

 Related: Read TD Ameritrade Full Review